EC-Council

-EC-Council is a cybersecurity certification, education, training, and services organization based in Albuquerque, New Mexico, that has certified over 237,000 professionals from 145 countries.
+EC-Council is a cybersecurity certification, education, training, and services company based in Albuquerque, New Mexico.

 History

 Jay Bavisi is the Founder of EC-Council Holding Pte Ltd, the parent company of all of EC-Council Group of Companies.
 The first organization of the group, International Council of Electronic Commerce Consultants (EC-Council) was founded in 2001 in response to the September 11 attacks to certify professionals who could protect against attacks on electronic commerce.

 EQT Private Equity invested in EC-Council in September 2021 EC-Council is the creator of popular certification programs such as CEH, CHFI, ECSA/LPT and the Certified Ethical Hacker (CEH) program for white hat hackers in 2003.
 EC-Council became a certifier of training courses and exams instead of founding entirely new schools, mobilizing entrepreneurs in the information security training business.
 CEH courses were offered in more than 60 countries by 2007, and the program expanded rapidly.

+As of 2023, the CEH certification is part of the possible certifications to some cyber-security functions within the United States Department of Defense, as part of its Directive 8140.

-On February 25, 2010, the United States Department of Defense updated its directive on information security to require its computer network defenders to pass the CEH certification from EC-Council.
-It was chosen by the Pentagon to oversee training of Department of Defense employees who work in computer security-related jobs.
+In 2010, the EC-Council part of the organisations was selected by the Pentagon to oversee training of Department of Defense employees who work in computer security-related jobs.

-CEH v12 was released in September 2022.
+Controversies, shortcomings and plagiarism

+In May 2006, the website of the EC-Council was defaced, and again in 2014, restored, then defaced, again, due to password reuse.
+The attacker managed to exfiltrate sensitive data like passport pictures from the applicants, including notably Edward Snowden's.

+On at least two instances, the EC-Council's website has also been prone to Cross-site scripting vulnerabilities.
+In June of 2011, two vulnerabilities were discovered, both on the "portal" subdomain.
+An additional vulnerability was found in May 2013.

+During 2011, an EC-Council employee has been using comments spam to advertise the Certified Ethical Hacker certification.
+This was called a "fictional theory" by Jay Bavisi, President of EC-Council, despite evidences proving otherwise.

+The EC-Council has also been holding sexist discourse on several occasions: